dzek69/oop-timers/tutorials/Usage.md

 # Real-world examples

 These may not be the perfect examples.
-Im no good at examples.
+I'm no good at examples.
 Feel free to submit PR with better examples :)

 ## Timeout